Chipeta

-Chipeta or White Singing Bird (1843 or 1844 – August 1924) was a Native American woman, and the second wife of Chief Ouray of the Uncompahgre Ute tribe.
+Chipeta or White Singing Bird (1843 or 1844 – August 9, 1924) was a Native American leader, and the second wife of Chief Ouray of the Uncompahgre Ute tribe.
 Born a Kiowa Apache, she was raised by the Utes in what is now Conejos, Colorado.
 An advisor and confidant of her husband, Chipeta continued as a leader of her people after his death in 1880.

 She was an Indian rights advocate and diplomat.
-She used diplomacy to try to achieve peace with the white settlers in Colorado and in 1985, Chipeta was inducted into Colorado Women's Hall of Fame.
+She used diplomacy to try to achieve peace with the white settlers in Colorado.
+In 1985, Chipeta was inducted into Colorado Women's Hall of Fame for her "courage and valor she demonstrated in her efforts to mediate between Native Americans and whites."